 The committee passed HR 3617: The Marijuana, Opportunity, Reinvestment, and Expungement (MORE) Act of 2021.
 The bill repeals the federal prohibition of cannabis by removing it from the Controlled Substances Act (CSA).
 This would provide state governments with greater authority to regulate marijuana-related activities, including retail sales.

-The bill, sponsored by Judiciary Chair Jerry Nadler (D-NY-10), was approved by the Judiciary Committee 26-15, with 24 Democrats joined by two Republicans voting yes and 15 Republicans voting no.
+The bill, sponsored by Judiciary Chair Jerry Nadler (D-NY-10), was approved by the Judiciary Committee 26-15.
+24 Democrats were joined by two Republicans voting yes and 15 Republicans voting no.

-“Never before has public support from every corner of the political spectrum been so aligned as to demand that Congress take action to end the shameful experiment with marijuana prohibition,” said National Organization for Reform of Marijuana Laws (NORML) Political Director Justin Strekal.
+“Never before has public support from every corner of the political spectrum been so aligned.
+To demand that Congress take action to end the shameful experiment with marijuana prohibition,” said National Organization for Reform of Marijuana Laws (NORML) Political Director Justin Strekal.
 “The continued criminalization of marijuana by the federal government is an affront to our professed ideals of freedom, liberty, and justice.”

 Nadler, Congressional Cannabis Caucus Co-Chairs Earl Blumenauer (D-OR-3) and Barbara Lee (D-CA-13), Judiciary Crime Subcommittee Chairwoman Sheila Jackson Lee (D-TX-18), House Democratic Caucus Chairman Hakeem Jeffries (D-NY-8), and Small Business Committee Chairwoman Nydia Velázquez (D-NY-7) reintroduced the MORE ACT in May.

-The MORE Act now has 76 co-sponsors in the House of Representatives, including Congresswoman Bonnie Watson Coleman (D-NJ-12), who introduced a bill to decriminalize drugs, and Congressman Don Payne Jr. (D-NJ-10).
+It now has 76 co-sponsors in the House of Representatives.
+That includes Congresswoman Bonnie Watson Coleman (D-NJ-12), who introduced a bill to decriminalize drugs, and Congressman Don Payne Jr. (D-NJ-10).

 The MORE Act was passed by the House of Representatives on December 4, 2020, by 228 to 164.
-But then-Majority Leader Mitch McConnell (R-KY) did not allow the bill to be debated in the Senate before the close of the 116th Congress.
+But then-Majority Leader Mitch McConnell (R-KY) didn’t allow the bill debate before the close of the 116th Congress.

 It is currently the 117th Congress.